IPv4 header format – Explanation of all fields.

 What is the IP header?

-Mainly the IP header does end-to-end routing and ensures the quality of service.
+Mainly, the IP header does end-to-end routing and ensures the Quality of service.
 In this tutorial, we will describe the IP header format and each component of the IP header in detail.
-For simplicity, we are covering the IPV4 format to understand it better.
-In another tutorial, we will cover the IPV4 header too.

 Version –